Does the European Union need its own army? Afghanistan withdrawal revives an old debate.

 “The U.S. does not want to be the world’s policeman,” said Loiseau, a member of Macron’s political party.
 “Now, Europeans must stop focusing on what the U.S. does or does not do.”

-Despite the vigorous recent rhetoric, the idea of a European military remains in some corners of the continent a fantasy and in others a punchline (one satirical Twitter account is devoted to asking “Is there an E.U. army yet?”).
+Despite the vigorous recent rhetoric, the idea of a European military remains in some corners of the continent a fantasy and in others a punchline (one satirical Twitter account is devoted to asking, “Is there an E.U. army yet?”).
 Analysts say, at the very least, there are significant obstacles.

 Nathalie Tocci, who pushed for the inclusion of strategic autonomy in a 2016 document laying out the E.U.’s defense doctrine, said the political will to create and deploy such a force no longer exists.